 Stating your qualifications is key, and journey-sharing is crucial to making a connection.
 But too much of either will turn people off.
 Keep this part short and sweet.
 Remember that most of your attendees are patiently waiting for you to deliver on the promise.

 So, in as few words as possible, make the case that your advice is worth taking.
 Then move on.

 The Instructional Slides

 Now we get to the goods.
-We often think “more is better,” and therefore more information is more valuable.
-But we have to remember one thing: attendees can only use the amount of information that they can comprehend and retain.
+We often think “more is better,” and thus more information is more valuable.
+But we have to remember one thing: attendees can only use information they can comprehend and remember.

 That means stripping it down, using the 5 x 3 method outlined in Chapter 3.